Kyrie Irving: 2015–2016: NBA championship

 On August 27, 2015, Irving was ruled unlikely to be ready for opening night of the 2015–16 season due to the left kneecap fracture he suffered in Game 1 of the 2015 NBA Finals.
-He made his season debut on December 20, scoring 12 points in 17 minutes as a starter against the Philadelphia 76ers.
-On January 6, he scored a season-high 32 points in a 121–115 win over the Washington Wizards.
-On February 8, he tied his season high of 32 points and tied his career high of 12 assists in a 120–100 win over the Sacramento Kings.
-Two days later, he topped his season high mark with 35 points in a 120–111 win over the Los Angeles Lakers.
+Irving made his season debut on December 20, scoring 12 points in 17 minutes as a starter against the Philadelphia 76ers.
+On January 6, he scored a season-high 32 points in a 121–115 victory over the Washington Wizards.
+On February 8, Irving tied his season high of 32 points and tied his career high of 12 assists in a 120–100 victory over the Sacramento Kings.
+Two days later, Irving topped his season high mark with 35 points in a 120–111 victory over the Los Angeles Lakers.

-The Cavaliers finished the regular season as the first seed in the Eastern Conference with a 57–25 record.
-In the first round of the playoffs, the Cavaliers faced the eighth-seeded Detroit Pistons, and in a Game 1 win on April 17, Irving scored a playoff career-high 31 points.
+The Cavaliers finished the regular season as the top seed in the Eastern Conference with a 57–25 record.
+In the first round of the playoffs, they faced the eighth-seeded Detroit Pistons, and in a Game 1 win on April 17, Irving scored a playoff career-high 31 points.
 He tied that mark with another 31-point game in Game 4 of the series, helping the Cavaliers sweep the Pistons.
 The Cavaliers went on to breeze through the Eastern Conference playoffs with a 12–2 record to reach the 2016 NBA Finals, where they faced Golden State for the second straight year.
 Irving struggled with his shot in his debut Finals game, going 7-of-22 from the field for 26 points, as the Cavaliers were defeated 104–89 in Game 1.
-Facing a 3–1 deficit following a Game 4 loss, Irving and LeBron James took over in Game 5, each scoring 41 points to lead the Cavaliers to a 112–97 win, forcing a Game 6.
+Facing a 3–1 deficit following a Game 4 loss, Irving and LeBron James took over in Game 5, each scoring 41 points to lead the Cavaliers to a 112–97 victory, forcing a Game 6.
 Irving and James became the first teammates to each score 40 points in an NBA Finals game.
-In Game 7, Irving hit a three-pointer with 53 seconds left in the game that propelled the Cavaliers to a 92–89 lead and an eventual 93–89 win.
+In Game 7, Irving hit a three-pointer with 53 seconds left in the game that propelled the Cavaliers to a 92–89 lead and an eventual 93–89 victory.
 The Cavaliers won the series 4–3 and became the first team to rally from a 3–1 Finals deficit, ending a 52-year major sports championship drought in Cleveland.